GodotSteam/GodotSteam/README.md

 - Recompile for your platform:
   - Windows ( http://docs.godotengine.org/en/stable/reference/compiling_for_windows.html )
   - Linux ( http://docs.godotengine.org/en/stable/reference/compiling_for_x11.html )
+    - If using Ubuntu 16.10 or higher and having issues with PIE security in GCC, use LINKFLAGS='-no-pie' to get an executable instead of a shared library.
   - OSX ( http://docs.godotengine.org/en/stable/reference/compiling_for_osx.html )
     - When creating templates for this, please refer to this post for assistance as the documentation is a bit lacking ( http://steamcommunity.com/app/404790/discussions/0/364042703865087202/ ).
 - When recompiling the engine is finished, copy the shared library (steam_api) from sdk/redistributable_bin/ folders to the Godot binary location (by default in the godot source /bin/ file but you can move them to a new folder).
 It should look like this: